 Director: Edward G. Goetz

-Managing Editor: Michael D. Greco and Jonathan Miller
+Managing Editor: Jonathan Miller

+The CURA Reporter is published three times annually to provide information about CURA's programs, projects, and publications.
 Hardcopy subscriptions or e-mail subscriptions are free upon request.